OneOrdinaryMan/file-sorter/README.md

 It will create the directories and put the files inside them.

-==Note: This binary will abort if there is an existing folder with the same name.==
+**Note: This binary will abort if there is an existing folder with the same name.**